The Shipping Process Guide for Ecommerce Businesses

 “Getting our WooCommerce shop integrated with ShipBob was easy, and it’s been fantastic to have; we had no problem with it.
 ShipBob saves us so much effort, and the opportunity cost savings has been substantial.”

 Yannick Crespo, Co-Founder & President of Pot d’Huile

 Squarespace offers ecommerce features and integrations that help make shipping orders that come in through your online store a breeze.
-Although they integrate easily with shipping solutions including Shippo and ShipStation, as the the only tech-enabled 3PL partner for Squarespace, ShipBob can take care of both fulfillment and shipping for you.
+Although they integrate easily with shipping solutions including Shippo and ShipStation, as the the only tech-enabled 3PL partner for Squarespace, ShipBob can take care of both fulfilment and shipping for you.

 ShipBob automatically syncs to your Squarespace account in just a few clicks — it’s that easy!
 Once you integrate Squarespace with ShipBob, you can manage orders that come through your Squarespace store from your ShipBob dashboard.
-ShipBob takes care of the order fulfillment tasks, such as inventory management, picking and packing, shipping orders, and more.
+ShipBob takes care of the order fulfilment tasks, such as inventory management, picking and packing, shipping orders, and more.